When the news is too much

 2. Where can you have the most impact?

-And that's what we desperately need in a world that can easily appear far more broken than beautiful.
+That’s how we stay engaged with compassion and hope – over the long haul.
+And that’s what we need in a world that too often looks more broken than beautiful.

 A couple of go- to sources: